ilneill/easiTM1651/README.md

 # [easiTM1651 Arduino Library](https://github.com/ilneill/easiTM1651)

-This is a very simple Arduino Library to control the TM1651 (up to) 4 digit 7-segment LED display driver.
+This is a very simple Arduino Library to control the TM1651 (up to) 4-digit 7-segment LED display driver.

 ![A Common TM1651 Module](images/Gotek_LEDC68-Front.jpg)